craftcms/cms/docs/templating/craft.request.md

 # `craft.request`

-{intro} You can get all sorts of info about the current request from `craft.request`.
+You can get all sorts of info about the current request from `craft.request`.

 ## Properties